Citizenry/platform/docs/contributing-or-getting-involved/workflow-for-adding-code.md

 ### 5. Find a feature to work on

-The best way to pick a feature to work on is to say hi to Ushahidi’s developers in our community-channels in gitter/irc, let them know what you’d like to work on \(front end, back end, etc\), and chat about what could be suitable for you.
+The best way to pick a feature to work on is to say hi to StreetSignal’s developers in our community-channels in gitter/irc, let them know what you’d like to work on \(front end, back end, etc\), and chat about what could be suitable for you.
 You can find more info on how to contact us [here](../get-in-touch.md).

-Ushahidi issues \(bugs, feature requests, etc\) are in Github Issues.
+StreetSignal issues \(bugs, feature requests, etc\) are in Github Issues.
 Find something that needs doing.

-* [Community tasks](https://github.com/ushahidi/platform/labels/Community%20Task) in github are feature that are up for grabs by community devs.
+* [Community tasks](https://github.com/streetsignal/platform/labels/Community%20Task) in github are feature that are up for grabs by community devs.
 * Other tasks that we haven’t labeled yet may be suitable for work.
 Feel free to contact the team if you intend to work on something that grabs your attention.

 ### 6. Start a branch for your feature

-If you’re working on a feature that nobody has claimed before, you will need to create a branch of Ushahidi that’s specific to this feature.
-To do this, cd \(change directory\) into your Ushahidi code in the terminal window, and type:
+If you’re working on a feature that nobody has claimed before, you will need to create a branch of StreetSignal that’s specific to this feature.
+To do this, cd \(change directory\) into your StreetSignal code in the terminal window, and type:

 ```text
 git checkout master